 Sexual desire is complex, with both psychological and physical components.
 Even when a person has a physical condition that affects libido, such as diabetes, improving the emotional and psychological response to sex can improve libido and sexual functioning.

 Therapy is an effective strategy for increasing low libido.
-Individual counseling can help address negative views about sex, self-esteem, and secondary causes of low libido, such as depression and anxiety.
+Individual counselling can help address negative views about sex, self-esteem, and secondary causes of low libido, such as depression and anxiety.

-To find a suitable therapist in your area you could contact RELATE who offer counselling and therapy.
-Details from their website here:
+To find a suitable therapist in your area you could contact the website of RELATE who offer counselling and therapy.

 10. Time to quit smoking?